barinbritva/init-typescript-app/README.md

 ## 💡 Tips and tricks
 ### Customization
 Have no concerns to change everything you need for your project.
-After once you run `create-typescript-app` you fully control your project.
+After once you run `init-typescript-app` you fully control your project.
 It's ok to edit `tsconfig.json` options or even change `build` or `release` scripts.
 Just a few examples what you may want to change:
 * Pass change some params to build process or add extra steps to it
 * Change your publication process to push the package for `private` access instead of `public`.
 To do that remove `--access public` from publish command in `release.sh`
 * Change bumping commit text